-In the lead-up to the phase 2 and phase 3 campaigns, mass media capacity building workshops were conducted with representatives from the 63 provincial Health Information and Education Centers across Vietnam.
-Phase 2 media campaign activities were extended by provincial Health Information and Education Centers working through provincial media channels.
-In addition, the television ads were placed on 3,600 LCD screens over 7 weeks in hospitals, office buildings, supermarkets, public traffic stations and city buses.
+CAMPAIGN PHASE 2: In the lead-up to the phase 2 and phase 3 campaigns, mass media capacity building workshops were conducted with representatives from the 63 provincial Health Information and Education Centers (HIECs) across Vietnam.
+Beginning from Phase 2, all subsequent media campaign activities were extended by provincial HIECs, working through provincial media channels.
+In Phase 2, the television ads were additionally placed on 3,600 LCD screens over seven weeks in hospitals, office buildings, supermarkets, public traffic stations and city buses.

-The third campaign phase was staged in May-June 2012 leading up to the National Assembly vote on the tobacco control law and entailed national television advertising supported by a new media campaign comprising, SMS, a micro-site and campaign petition to support the passage of the tobacco control law, Facebook advertising, broadcast email and public relations activities.
+CAMPAIGN PHASE 3: The third campaign phase was staged in May-June 2012, leading up to the National Assembly vote on the tobacco control law and entailed national television advertising supported by a new media campaign comprising SMS, a micro-site and campaign petition to support the passage of the tobacco control law, Facebook advertising, broadcast email, and public relations activities.
 With the support of The Youth Union of Vietnam, the campaign primarily targeted Vietnamese youth to build support for the passage of national tobacco control law and focused on driving electronic signatures for a mobile and online “petition” at www.vn0khoithuoc.com in support of the legislation.